Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 For more details and things to do than I’ve listed here, check out my full 6 days in Tokyo itinerary, itinerary to discover Tokyo’s hidden gems and detailed Tokyo neighbourhood guide:

 • Spend day one getting your bearings in Shibuya 渋谷.
 Literally translating to “Bitter Valley”, the Shibuya “Scramble” crossing is the lowest point in this neighbourhood.
 It’s the world’s busiest street crossing – some 3,000 people use it at any one time.
 Then, head over to the origin of the Japanese lucky cats at Gotoku-ji Temple in Setagaya.
-From there, head back to Shibuya to spend the afternoon at the brand new Shibuya Sky rooftop observation deck for a bird’s eye view across Tokyo – I’ve been twice and this is a MUST-SEE!
+From there, head back to Shibuya to spend the afternoon at the brand new Shibuya Sky rooftop observation deck for a bird’s eye view across Tokyo – I’ve been three times and this is a MUST-SEE!

 TIP: Read my comprehensive guide to things to do in Shibuya during the day and night for detailed info on what I’ve summarised here!